-Constant and Model-Number make almost identical predictions for rejected probes.
-Whereas these predictions are very good for rejected-after-4 probes, Model-Time seems to predict the time course of rejected-after-2 and rejected-after-3 probes better.
-However, in interpreting these results, it should be kept in mind that all predictions of the best-fitting model, Model-Number are within the standard errors of the empirical data.
-Again, only Model-Constant and Model-Number are able to produce the high diagnostic accuracy as found in the empirical data.
+rejected probes the picture is less clear.
+Model-constant and model-number make almost identical predictions for rejected probes.
+Whereas these predictions are very good for rejectedafter-4 probes, model-time seems to predict the time course of rejected-after-2 and rejected-after-3 probes better.
+However, in interpreting these results, it should be kept in mind that all predictions of the best fitting model, model-number, are within the standard errors of the empirical data.
+Again, only model-constant Table 7